-Chartered Property Casualty Underwriter (CPCU®)
+Chartered Property Casualty Underwriter (CPCU®) Designation

-What Is The CPCU® (Chartered Property Casualty Underwriter) Designation?
+What Is the CPCU® (Chartered Property Casualty Underwriter) Designation?

 The Chartered Property Casualty Underwriter (CPCU) is a widely-used credential in the property and casualty insurance industry.